Inshallhack/Write-ups/SharifCTF8/pwn/OldSchoolNewAge-75/README.md

 └           0x080484e9      c3             ret
 ```

-The copy function uses strcpy, which means that it doesn't take into account the string length during the copy, and since we are calling it with pointers to stack allocated buffers things will get nasty.
+`copy_it` uses `strcpy`, which means that it doesn't take into account the
+length of the string during the copy; since we are calling it with pointers to
+stack-allocated buffers things are going to get nasty.
-If we try to input a large number of chars we get a segfault, and eip control, so we need to build a strategy to exploit this.
+If we try to input a large number of chars, we get a segmentation fault and
+the control of EIP.
+We need to build a strategy to exploit this.

 What we know:
-- The binary has ASLR enabled
+- ASLR is enabled;
-- The binary has the NX bit enabled
+- the NX bit is enabled;
-- The call convention has the arguments on the stack
+- the calling convention puts the arguments on the stack;
-- We only have a few libc functions available to us (fflush, fgets, strcpy, puts).
+- only a few libc functions are available to us: `fflush`, `fgets`, `strcpy`,
+and `puts`).

 ## Strategy
-Since the arguments are on the stack, we can build our own fake stack frames to call functions.
-If we take a look at our functions we can see that we have puts, which can allow us to read arbitrary memory locations.
-And this is where the leaking part of this challenge is, we can leak libc function addresses by reading from the GOT with puts, and build on that.
+Since the arguments are on the stack, we can build our own fake stack frames to
+call functions.
+Considering the available functions, we can see that we can use
+`puts`, which will allow us to read arbitrary memory locations; and this is
+where the leaking part of this challenge lies: we can leak the addresses of
+libc functions by reading from the **GOT** with `puts`, and build on that.
 We can outline the following strategy :

-- Call puts(address of fgets) and leak fgets address
+1. call `puts(address of fgets)` and leak the address of `fgets`;
-- Compute libc base address (fgets leak - fgets in libc)
+2. compute the base address of the libc (*leaked fgets* - *fgets in libc*);
-- Compute system address
-- Compute "/bin/sh" address in libc
-- Return to _start
-- Call system("/bin/sh")
+3. compute the address of the `system` function;
+4. compute the address of **"/bin/sh"** in the libc;
+5. return to `_start`;
+6. call `system("/bin/sh")`;
-- ???
+7. ???
-- Profit!
+8. Profit!

-Note : Returning to _start allowed us to reset our stack to a sane state, and also allowed us to be able to exploit the program again without actually crashing it (and re-randomizing the addresses again)
+Note : returning to `_start` allows us to reset the stack to an uncorrupted
+state, and to exploit the program again without actually crashing it (and
+re-randomizing the addresses again).

-We can then just navigate to the ctfuser home directory and cat the flag !
+Then, we just have to navigate to the `ctfuser` home directory and read the
+flag!
 ```
 $ cat /home/ctfuser/flag
 SharifCTF{7af9dab81dff481772609b97492d6899}